mvolkmann/blog/src/lambda-calculus.md

 <a href="https://en.wikipedia.org/wiki/Lambda_calculus"
 target="_blank">Lambda calculus</a> (sometimes written as λ-calculus)
-describes concepts that are fundamental to functional programming.
+describes concepts that are fundamental to functional programming such as first-class functions and currying.
+A first-class function can take other functions as arguments and can return a function.
+Currying represents a function with multiple parameters as a sequence of functions that each have a single parameter.

-It's purpose is to study how functions can interact with each other, not to calculate results in a useful way.
+The purpose of λ-calculus is to study how functions can interact with each other, not to calculate results in a useful way.

 The word "calculus" has four meanings, the last of which applies here.